ARM-software/CMSIS-NN/README.md

 For any new features and bug fixes, new unit tests are needed.
 Improvements have to be verifed by unit tests.
 If you do not have the means to execute the tests, you can still make the PR and comment that you need help in completing/executing the unit tests.

+The repository also provides a `vcpkg-configuration.json` used to provision the tool environment required by the unit-test and CI flows.
+This is consumed by the `vcpkg` package manager, locally or in the cloud, to avoid manual setup of CMSIS-Toolbox, compilers, and FVP dependencies.
+The same setup is used by the GitHub Actions CI workflows that run the unit-test regressions on pushes and pull requests.

 ### Version & Date
 Each File has a version number and a date field that must be updated when making any change to that file.
 The versioning